defencedigital/sait-selection-kit-tracker-assessment/README.md

-# Challenge 2) Kit Tracker
+# Challenge 2.
+Kit Tracker

 Challenge Outline.
-There are dozens of sensors, cameras, beacons and other pieces of Operational Technology (OpTech) deployed in theatres around the world and this is only increasing.
-There is no single place where the OpTech lead can maintain oversight of this deployed equipment.
+There are dozens of sensors, cameras, beacons and other pieces of technology deployed in theatres around the world and this is only increasing.

 You are required to create a software solution to this problem.
-The OpTech lead has the following user requirements for the
+The tech lead has the following user requirements for the
 solution:

 - Must allow the user to easily create, read, update and delete equipment